Below is a compilation of STP's most frequently asked questions.

 Most hotel chains provide room rates in Concur for accessible or ADA-compliant rooms; however, travelers with accessibility needs may face obstacles when booking with Marriott brand hotels.

 Currently, Marriott brand hotels do not load accessible or ADA-compliant room rates in Concur, unlike other hotel brands.
-Statewide Travel Program encourages travelers in need of an accessible or ADA-compliant room to select a property that has the room listed in Concur.
+Statewide Travel Program encourages travelers in need of an accessible or ADA-compliant room to select a property that has an accessible/ADA-compliant room specifically listed in Concur.

 If a Marriott property is the only option, travelers must: